 As a result, lowering energy bills is on everyone’s radar, especially over Christmas.

-Putting up twinkling Christmas lights is one seasonal tradition many don’t want to skip this year.
+Putting up twinkling Christmas lights is one seasonal tradition many don’t want to skip.
 By using LED lights and timer plugs, you can ensure your Christmas tree continues to sparkle without costing you an arm and a leg.

 Finally, consider switching energy supplier.
 This is the quickest and easiest way to save a significant amount on your energy bills.
 Head over to our energy comparison page to review the best deals from all energy suppliers nationwide and see how much you could save today.